-100.1 Mission Statement Mission statement: AAUW California Tech Trek Science, Technology, Engineering, and Math (STEM) Camps strive to develop interest and excitement in STEM and self-confidence in middle school girls by providing the experience of living one week on a college campus or joining from the comfort of their home and participating in hands-on STEM activities under the guidance of role 100.2 Tech Trek - a Program models.
+100.1 Mission Statement

+Mission statement: The AAUW California Tech Trek Program strives to develop interest and excitement in STEM and self-confidence in middle school girls by providing a weeklong Science, Technology, Engineering, and Math (STEM) camp experience on a college campus or from the comfort of their home, while participating in hands-on STEM activities under the guidance of role models, both during camp and in the five years following the camp experience.

+100.2 Tech Trek - a Program

 Tech Trek is a program of AAUW.
 As such, AAUW California abides by all governing rules of the organization.
-The AAUW California Special Projects Fun acts as the fiduciary agent for the project.
-The Executive Committee, i.e., the state president and the chief financial officer (CFO), through their oversight, of the following: Review all documents for signing or renewal pertaining to office operations, e.g., leases, agreements, contracts.
-100.3 Policy Adoption Ensure best business practices are in place for the administration of the office and its related functions, facilities, and equipment.
-These policies have been adopted by the AAUW California Board of Directors to govern this project.
+The AAUW California Special Projects Fund acts as the fiduciary agent for the project.
+The Executive Committee, i.e., the state president and the chief financial officer (CFO), through their oversight, do the following:

+- Review all documents for signing or renewal pertaining to office operations, e.g., leases, agreements, contracts. - Ensure best business practices are in place for the administration of the office and its related functions, facilities, and equipment.

+100.3 Policy Adoption

+These policies have been adopted by the AAUW California BOD to govern this project.